FullStackForce/Password-Generator-Homework-3/README.md

   - Javascript
   - README

-  This code was made it in JavaScript to create ramdom password with number, special character, lowercase and uppercase result.
+  This code was made it in JavaScript to create random password with number, special character, lowercase and uppercase result.

 ![Image of FullStackForce](https://i.postimg.cc/wMDyYkmd/screencapture-fullstackforce-github-io-Password-Generator-Homewo.png)